 2. Read reviews and customer stories

-Look for reviews from companies that might be similar to yours in size, industry sector, or business requirements.
-And see if a provider offers any case studies demonstrating how it transformed its customers’ communications infrastructures.
-This can be more helpful than a provider’s star rating alone.
-Finally, make sure to go beyond the reviews on the provider’s own site and read those that appear on third-party sites.
+Look for reviews from companies similar to yours in size, industry sector, or business requirements.
+And see if a provider offers case studies demonstrating how it transformed its customers' communications infrastructures.
+This can be more helpful than a provider's star rating alone.
+Finally, go beyond the reviews on the provider's site and read those that appear on third-party sites.

 3. Compare prices and look at your budget

-Cost savings might be one of the key ways you built the business case for moving to VoIP, and the hardware does tend to be less expensive compared with traditional telephony systems.
-But you’ll need to research whether a provider might charge additional fees.
-Clarify from the outset whether your business tends to depend on making or receiving a lot of internal calls, for example.
-Or a business that’s primarily domestic might need a specific type of plan.
+Cost savings might be one of the critical ways you built the business case for moving to VoIP, and the hardware tends to be less expensive than traditional telephony systems.
+But you'll need to research whether a provider might charge additional fees.
+Clarify from the outset whether your business tends to depend on making or receiving many internal calls, for example.
+Or a primarily domestic business might need a specific type of plan.

-The investment you make in VoIP today could also become part of a broader digital transformation strategy as your business grows.
-You might be looking for basic cloud calling software today, but you might later want features that digitize other business processes and allow you to collect and analyze data.
+Your investment in VoIP today could also become part of a broader digital transformation strategy as your business grows.
+You might be looking for essential cloud-calling software today, but you might later want features that digitize other business processes and allow you to collect and analyze data.
 Develop a budget that accounts for future scenarios.